howest-mct/2023-2024-projectone-ctai-SathvikaAlla/Docs/Feedforward.md

 - Feedback 1: Keep in mind to toggl different categories.
 - Feedback 2: Save and show the confusion matrix for the model next time.
 - Feedback 3: Find a better way to demonstrate your project with either images or videos.

+## Conversation 4 (Date: 05/06/2024)

+Lecturer: Marie Dewitte

+Consult:

+Questions for this conversation:

+- Question 1: I feel like I'm overly complicating my project by doing skin type and disease detection at the same time.
+The resolution and the type of input data needed Is it possible for me to only do skin disease detection?
+- Feedback 1: Changing the PD now would be difficult.
+I'll discuss with my colleagues and let you know.
+You can still try to make them both work seperately with a toggle of some kind which is fine by me.

+- Question 2: Running the model on the raspberry pi might be a problem as it lags a lot.
+Is this going to be a problem?
+- Feedback 2: PJ can help you with , bc your sending every single frame through that’s why it takes long to process , make it more optimised but for further information PJ.

+- Question 3: I'm not sure how exactly and on what we are being graded on.
+- Feedback 3: Different stuff your handed in, creating rubrics on different assignments.Scoring is for everyone different, based on questions you need to answer.
+Not the accuracy alone, it has some weight but not all defining.

+- Question 4: Is it okay if I use a video to demonstrate my skin diseases model?
+- Feedback 4: video for skin disease is okay, you will need to able to programme that one is image and the other is a video.
+Or solve it differently than toggle  (creative).

+## Conversation 5 (Date: 05/06/2024)

+Lecturer: Tijn

+Consult:

+Questions for this conversation:

+- Question 1: You mentioned that my nice to haves and must haves weren't clear enough in my maker skills document.
+- Feedback 1: Primer and paints were listed as nice to haves in your document instead of must haves.
+You don't need to make any changes if you want to etch the text using a laser cutter.

+- Question 2: Do I need to include my whole project kit in my plan for a product?
+- Feedback 2: Not required, but you could do that.